rossdack/chomp-it/README.md

 Ensure npm is installed (https://www.npmjs.com/), or yarn (https://yarnpkg.com) AND mongoDB running on the default port.

+Modify the .env in the project root to configure for your environment.
 ```sh
 npm run webpack
 npm install